|

 Poor Sleep

 Working long shifts or working during odd times makes it impossible for many first responders to maintain a normal sleep schedule.
 Many rely on caffeine to get through tough shifts.
 Even when they should catch up on sleep during the day, social responsibilities, household tasks and even light and noise can make getting that sleep difficult.
 On top of that, the physical and psychological stressors responders regularly face can cause serious mental stress that makes it challenging to relax and fall asleep.
-Combined, these factors result in poor sleep that can worsen mental health.
+Combined, these factors result in poor sleep that can worsen a first responder’s mental health.

 Psychological Tolls